magnusouren/it2810-project1/docs/feedback.md

-# Feebacks from fellow students after delivery 1
+# Feedback from fellow students after delivery 1

 This document contains the feedback we received from fellow students after delivery 1.
 Some of the feedbacks that were frequently mentioned are collected into one feedback in this document.
 The feedbacks are translated from Norwegian to English.
 We have furthered reflected on the feedbacks and written down our thoughts about them.
 After making improvements, we have written down what we have done to improve the feedbacks.